Thousands of vulnerable children pass through UK railway stations every day. Most of us wouldn’t even spot that they were at risk.

 Our teams operate across the North West, London and Yorkshire but we want to expand our work adding more projects until we can create a safety net across the country for vulnerable young people.

-Children running away from home or care don’t look any different to those on their way to visit family.
-Children carrying drugs for criminal gangs appear the same as those carrying school bags.
-A child on the way to visit a paedophile they met online looks the same as one meeting a best friend at the cinema.
+Children running away from home or care don’t look any different to those making other essential journeys.
+Children carrying drugs for criminal gangs appear the same as those carrying food shopping.
+A child trapped in a violent and abusive home may be desperate to leave despite the risks of coronavirus.

 We work with BTP to train station staff and the rail community to look out for children in danger.
 Now when they find a child at risk they refer them to us.
-Then our project workers visit them, talk to the child and their families and find out why they were putting themselves in such danger.
+Then our project workers get in touch, talk to the child and their families and find out why they were putting themselves in such danger.